GPS Trackers May Hold Key To Reducing Traffic

 West Coast City Holds Worst Commute For Motorists

-How many times have you ever placed a phone call to a friend, family member or employer telling them that traffic was terrible and that you were going to be late because of it.
-Well if you live in the city of angels, Los Angeles, then it is a guarantee that you have placed that phone call more than one time, for the Hollywood Freeway was voted being the worst commute for motorists in America.
+How many times have you ever placed a phone call to a friend, family member, or employer telling them that traffic was terrible and that you were going to be late because of it?
+Well if you live in the city of angels, Los Angeles, then it is a guarantee that you have placed that phone call more than one time, for the Hollywood Freeway was voted to be the worst commute for motorists in America.

-Southern California residents are no stranger to the burden of traffic regardless if they live in San Diego, San Francisco, Los Angeles or another metropolitan area.
-With hundreds of millions of motorists sharing the roadways every single day, and city transportation options being less than an effective solution, is their an answer to the problem of traffic?
+Southern California residents are no stranger to the burden of traffic regardless if they live in San Diego, San Francisco, Los Angeles, or another metropolitan area.
+With hundreds of millions of motorists sharing the roadways every single day, and city transportation options being less than an effective solution, is there an answer to the problem of traffic?

 GPS tracking systems could provide an alternative solution to the problem of traffic by monitoring speeds and routes, valuable data and information researchers could use to evaluate the congestion of roads and streets at different time periods.